 Risks of ignoring the pattern

-Self-organising teams take responsibility (and are held to account) for their own work, tracking cycle time, queues and flow in order to improve the working process.
+Self-organizing teams take responsibility (and are held to account) for their own work, tracking cycle time, queues and flow in order to improve the working process.
 The opposite extreme is the worker who takes no initiative, ignoring common sense, because he was told to do it that way.
 You don’t need to be an automaton for this attitude to take hold – it’s very easy for boring or mundane tasks to be ‘forgotten’ if it’s seen as someone else’s responsibility to parcel them out.
 Agile has a series of practices designed to avoid such habits, from daily stand-ups to task boards.
 The pull system, in which teams draw the next item of work, explicitly stops cherry-picking of the best work, and ensures that the dull tasks are not forgotten.

 There are two major benefits!
 The first is that motivated individuals and teams tend to be more productive and have a lower turnover rate, and can respond to fast moving project and market dynamics.
-The second is that self-organised teams require fewer layers of management – which reduces your overheads.
+The second is that self-organized teams require fewer layers of management – which reduces your overheads.

-The key to self-organisation is transparency.
-It both enables self-organisation, and ensures it is not abused.
+The key to self-organization is transparency.
+It both enables self-organization, and ensures it is not abused.
 In order to make intelligent decisions, everyone has to know what is going on.
 If only one person knows about the financials and does not share that information, then the rest of the team are likely to make poor financial decisions.
 If only one person understands the thinking behind priorities, then the team can’t make on-the-spot changes in response to new information.
 Sharing knowledge – even sensitive information – and making the work transparent can be very painful for organisations and teams used to hoarding up knowledge as a method of control.

 Signs to watch out for

 When making work transparent, check your own motives